 - Keys Soap, Inc. offers a line of my favorite pure, affordable, therapeutic personal facial, body, make up and hair care products that contain no synthetic chemicals.
 Many are great for babies and children too!
 Or, visit EWG for guidance on personal products with the lowest toxicity.

-- To reduce exposure to estrogen mimicking chemicals called plasticizers, replace your vinyl shower curtain and/or liner with a plasticizer-free version such mold resistant hemp or phthalate and chemical free nylon, polyethylene or polyester versions.
+- To reduce exposure to estrogen mimicking chemicals called plasticizers, replace your vinyl shower curtain and/or liner with a plasticizer-free version such as mold resistant hemp or phthalate and chemical-free nylon, polyethylene or polyester versions.
 Make sure the shower curtain is not treated with any antimicrobial chemicals.
-(Note: Don’t assume that PVC free EVA, or polyethylene vinyl acetate, is plasticizer free.
-PVC free isn’t good enough.
+(Note: Don’t assume that PVC-free EVA, or polyethylene vinyl acetate, is plasticizer free.
+PVC-free isn’t good enough.
 It must be 100% plasticizer free.)

 - Replace all food and beverage containers for eating, drinking and storage with glass versions and use stainless steel or ceramic baby feeding spoons.
 Replace plastic water bottles with glass bottles that come with an exterior protective silicon sleeve.